mikec3/tax_auction/README.md

 ## Selenium
 1. Install selenium webdriver
 ```
-npm install selenium-webdriver
+npm install selenium-webdriver // one time I just re-ran this and then it worked.

+npm install chromedriver --chromedriver-force-download // skips the local temp version and forces a download of the latest package

-npm install chromedriver // use this instead if steps 2-4 don't work
+npm install chromedriver
 ```
 2. download chromedriver zip file from chrome for testing https://googlechromelabs.github.io/chrome-for-testing/ - use the https://edgedl.me.gvt1.com/edgedl/chrome/chrome-for-testing/120.0.6099.109/mac-x64/chromedriver-mac-x64.zip
 3. unzip the download and extract the chromedriver.exe